 Can you do anything to help?

-There is one strategy that has worked for us as we implement Sensory Enrichment techniques to help the brains of children with autism.
+Yes, there is one strategy that has worked for us many times as we implemented Sensory Enrichment Therapy with our autistic clients.

 Using the tactile area on the sole of the foot as an entryway for interesting information is a very powerful means to improve tactile processing and self-awareness because the child is in full control of the routine and can take ownership of what he feels.

 This multi-texture path combines two essential elements for recovery: